 - Rewarding your readers for their loyalty and support.

-If you feel that you’re in tune with your audience and understand their needs relatively well, you can begin putting ideas down on paper for your cornerstone content.
+If you feel that you’re in tune with your audience and understand their needs relatively well, you can begin putting topic ideas down on paper for your cornerstone content.

 #02 Do keyword research